TheJamHutch/SdlSharp/README.md

 How to Use
 ---

-The author does not intend to take any credit for SDL2 or SDL2-CS.
+The author does not accept any credit for SDL2 or SDL2-CS.

 Credit and Attribution